afty2/Music-Composition-Using-Artificial-Intelligence/README.md

 ## Once the Weights are Generated:

 You may run **compose.py** file and the network will generate a midi file stored in the **/output** directory.

+## TODO
+-Implement variable pitch offsets/durations
+-Implement beginning/end sequences for output generated -Allow for training using a GPU
+-TBD